Motorcycle Accident Lawyer Boise, Idaho

 Idaho State Helmet Laws

-The question will always remain; would the motorcyclist be alive if they wore a helmet?
-There is no way to correctly make such a claim.
+Does wearing a helmet save lives?
 Arguably, a helmet is made to protect.
 However, there is a longstanding debate on whether a helmet should be required by law.
 The Idaho State Police website states that wearing a helmet is optional unless the rider is under the age of 18.
 If under 18, the motorcyclist must be wearing a helmet at all times.

 Moreover, only 20 states in the U.S. require all motorcyclists to wear a helmet while riding.
 Most other states are like Idaho in that if the motorcyclist is under 18 they must wear a helmet.
 Iowa and Illinois are the only two states to leave the decision completely up to the motorcyclist.